uspki/policies/pages/05-submit-comment.md

 - [PDF copy of Version 0.1](https://github.com/uspki/policies/blob/v0.1/assets/docs/Federal_Public_Trust_Device_PKI_Certificate_Policy_Draft_v0_1_September2017.pdf){:target="_blank"}
 - [Source files for Version 0.1 including all website content](https://github.com/uspki/policies/releases/tag/v0.1){:target="_blank"}

-**Version 0.2** of this Certificate Policy is for final review including reviews by General Counsel(s), and then will be submitted for final vote from the Federal PKI Policy Authority.
+**Version 0.2** of this Certificate Policy is still open for review and modification during development of the Certification Authorities.
+A final 1.0 version will be posted when available, and submitted for final vote from the Federal PKI Policy Authority.